 Burnout often stems from relentless mental chatter and emotional overwhelm.
 These strategies help calm your mind and process emotions effectively.

-• Mindfulness and Meditation: Even 5-10 minutes a day can make a significant difference.
+- Mindfulness and Meditation: Even 5-10 minutes a day can make a significant difference.
 Apps like Calm or Headspace offer guided meditations.
-Mindfulness practices help you observe your thoughts and feelings without judgment, creating a space between stimulus and response.

-• Journaling: Use a journal to dump your thoughts and emotions, process difficult experiences, identify recurring stressors, and celebrate small victories.
-This externalizes worries and provides clarity.
+- Journaling: Use a journal to dump your thoughts and emotions, process difficult experiences, and identify recurring stressors to gain clarity.

-• Cognitive Reframing: Challenge negative thought patterns.
+- Cognitive Reframing: Challenge negative thought patterns.
 When you catch yourself thinking “I can’t do this,” try to reframe it to “This is challenging, but I will take it one step at a time.”
-Practice self-compassion by treating yourself with the same kindness you would offer a friend.

-• Setting Boundaries: This is perhaps one of the most crucial and challenging steps for women.
-Learn to say “no” to requests that deplete your energy, create dedicated work-free and chore-free times, and protect your personal space.
-Start small, perhaps by saying no to one non-essential request each week.
+- Setting Boundaries: Learn to say “no” to requests that deplete your energy, create dedicated work-free and chore-free times, and protect your personal space.
 Learn more about mastering boundaries.

 3. Social & Environmental Support: Cultivating a Nurturing Ecosystem